 - How to Work with Variable Products

 - Generate a WooCommerce Systems Status report.
-Go to: WooCommerce > System status and Get System Report.
+Go to: WooCommerce > Status > System Status > Get System Report.

 - Share results from the steps you took above using the Self-Service Guide.